gsinghjay/mvp_qr_gen/README.md

 - **Add Connection Pooling**: Optimize connection management
 - **Implement Backup Strategy**: Set up daily backups with rotation
 - **Add Database Integrity Checks**: Regular validation of database health

+## Troubleshooting Authentication

+If you encounter issues with authentication:

+1. **Redirect URI Mismatch**: Ensure the redirect URI in Azure AD matches exactly what's configured in your application
+2. **Environment Variables**: Verify all required authentication environment variables are set correctly
+3. **HTTPS Configuration**: For local development, ensure `allow_insecure_http=True` is set if using HTTP
+4. **Logs**: Check the application logs for authentication-related errors
+5. **Token Validation**: Verify the JWT token is being properly validated

 ## License